 Torabi and McLay agree that a good first step is to ask friends, family, and colleagues for recommendations.
 They also suggest checking out online resources, such as NAPFA, NerdWallet, or CFP Board.
 This Lifehacker post has some good advice as well, coming from the Three Thrifty Guys.

 It may take some time to find the right professional, says Torabi, who recommends interviewing at least four or five planners before making a decision.
 The first meeting is typically free of charge.
-“In that meeting you should ask a lot of questions and the planner should show interest in you, your goals, and needs,” says Torabi.
+“In that meeting, you should ask a lot of questions and the planner should show interest in you, your goals, and needs,” she says.

-McLay echoes her advice, suggesting that singles and couples meet with several planners with the goal of finding someone you’re comfortable being honest with — there’s a “personal” in “personal finance,” after all — and who listens to what you’re saying.
+McLay echoes her advice, emphasizing the importance of finding someone you’re comfortable being honest with — there’s a “personal” in “personal finance,” after all — and who really listens to you.

-Should I work with a fee-only advisor, or one who works on commission?
+Should I work with a fee-only financial advisor, or find a financial planner who works on commission?

 How often should I meet with a financial planner?

-So you’ve found the right advisor — how often should you get together to discuss your financial life?
-Torabi recommends meeting on a quarterly basis and also making sure to touch base before significant life changes like marriage, retirement etc.
+When you’ve found the right advisor, how often should you get together to discuss your financial life?
+Torabi recommends meeting on a quarterly basis and also making sure to touch base before significant life changes such as marriage, retirement etc.

-What if I would rather just manage my money on my own?
+What if I’d rather manage my money on my own?
 Do I really need to work with a planner?

 Readers, do you have financial planners?
-How did you find them — and have you ever decided to switch financial planners, or to stop using one?
+What are your best tips for finding a financial planner — and have you ever decided to switch financial planners, or to stop using one you’ve chosen?